-(Note: They used to have an Early Reviewer Program as well, but it closed effective April 25, 2021.)
+(Note: They also used to have an Early Reviewer Program, but it closed effective April 25, 2021.)

 If you are making sales, but those customers aren’t leaving reviews, you may want to sign up for a tool to help you follow up.

 Feedback Express is a tool that will automate sending feedback requests to your customers, and it will help monitor your reviews for negative feedback.
 This allows you to try to address the negative review before it potentially impacts future sales.